 What all this really means is that I am an artist who happens to use a camera and darkroom, or a camera and computer (I freely use the best tools from both worlds), instead of a paintbrush or chisel, and that instead of making photographs that are mere records of what was in front of the camera, I use what was in front of the camera as only one of the ingredients, to produce something new.
 Ordinary photography is a literal recording of the scene.
 Fine art photography is an interpretation that takes place mostly after the shutter is released, and can range from subtle to extreme.

-In order to qualify as art, a photograph must be more than just a photograph.
-It must transcend being just clever, or a mere record, but it must also remain true to the finest qualities of the photograph.
+In order to qualify as art, a photograph must be more than just a record.
+It must transcend being just clever, but it must also remain true to the finest qualities of the photograph.
 Most importantly, it must maintain the illusion of reality, photography’s strongest asset.

 For example, here is how the above image came out of the camera…

 Now you can more readily understand that photography’s unique illusion of reality is, at least in part, what allows a photograph to rise to the level of art.
 Of course, it remains to be determined whether or not that art is in fact, good art.
 That decision is up to you.
 (And of course to the very knowledgeable hosts of morning TV news shows.)

 “A painter often uses a photograph as a reference.

 Oddly, fine art photographers do much the same thing!”